yumeone/ml_dl_nlp_road_map/deep_learning2/lstm/README.md

 * For a given time t, h_t is the hidden state, C_t is the cell state or memory, x_t is the current data point or input.

 * The first sigmoid layer has two inputs–h_{t-1} and x_t where h_{t-1} is the hidden state of the previous cell.
-It is known as the forget gate as its output selects the amount of information of the previous cell to be included.
+It is known as the ```forget gate``` as its output selects the amount of information of the previous cell to be included.
 The output is a number in [0,1] which is multiplied (point-wise) with the previous cell state C_{t-1}.
+Instead of squishing values between -1 and 1, it squishes values between 0 and 1.
+That is helpful to update or forget data because any number getting multiplied by 0 is 0, causing values to disappears or be “forgotten.”
+Any number multiplied by 1 is the same value therefore that value stay’s the same or is “kept.”

-* The second sigmoid layer is the input gate that decides what new information is to be added to the cell.
+* The second sigmoid layer is the ```input gate``` that decides what new information is to be added to the cell.
 It takes two inputs h_{t-1} and x_t.
 The tanh layer creates a vector C_t of the new candidate values.
 Together, these two layers determine the information to be stored in the cell state.

-Their point-wise multiplication ( i_t ?
-C_t ) tells us the amount of information to be added to the cell state.
+* Their point-wise multiplication ( i_t ?
+C_t ) tells us the amount of information to be added to the ```cell state```.
 The result is then added with the result of the forget gate multiplied with previous cell state ( f_t* C_{t-1} ) to produce the current cell state C_t.

 * Next, the output of the cell is calculated using a sigmoid and a tanh layer.
 The sigmoid layer decides which part of the cell state will be present in the output whereas tanh layer shifts the output in the range of [-1,1].
 The results of the two layers undergo point-wise multiplication to produce the output ht of the cell.